I think a vivid conversation one can have is how movies can both define and draw out our personality and shape our behavior.

 What Makes It Scary?
 Pacino does “menacing” better than most, and the story and writing don’t let him, or the rest of the cast, down.

 What Makes It Sexy?
 Connie Nielsen manages to out sexy Theron and that’s saying something.
-She is teasingly enticing throughout the film until the third act when all is revealed.

 * * *